ProgrammingCourse2023/Lisbon_Search_Engine/README.md

 The last API functions are related to get information from the database, but instead of get all information in the same time it will get a single register, considering some id of the register.
 Only need to write, after the localhost, "facilities_polygon/<id>", if the facility is stored in the polygon table, or "facilities_point/<id>" if the facility is stored in the point table.
 The video below shows an example of this application.----

-Authors
+# Limitations and next steps

- Afsaneh Rasoulian
+# Authors

- Gabriel Duarte
+ Afsaneh Rasoulian Bachelor´s degree in Surveying Engineering Gabriel Duarte Bachelos´s degree in Geography
- Mónica Sofía Roncancio
+ Mónica Sofía Roncancio Bachelos´s degree in Surveying Engeneering